swadeley/content-sources-frontend/_playwright-tests/style_guide.md

    Each test should be independent and shouldn't rely on state from other tests.

 2. **Test idempotency**: \
-   Each test should be idempotent, i.e.: be able to run on repeat with the same _(successful)_ outcome.
+   Each test should be idempotent, i.e. be able to run on repeat with the same _(successful)_ outcome.

 3. **Parallelization**: \
    Structure tests to run in parallel for faster execution.
-Optimize or be vary of the length of tests, as you want a speedy feedback loop.
+Optimize and review the length of tests, as you want a speedy feedback loop.

 4. **Use playwright's capturing features**: \
-   Configure Playwright to take screenshots, videos and record test traces on test failures.
-And ideally use some tool to collect and visualize them.
+   Configure Playwright to take screenshots, videos, and record test traces on test failures.
+Ideally use some tool to collect and visualize them.

 5. **Don't try to reinvent the wheel**: \
-   Simplicity is king, test can be simple.
-Only reach for custom (complicated/hard to maintain) things if there isn't a good solution out of the box. _(for vast majority of things there is)_
+   Simplicity is king, tests can be simple.
+Only reach for custom (complicated and hard to maintain) things if there isn't a good solution out of the box. _(for vast majority of things there is)_

 6. **Keep abstractions to minimum**: \
    To keep tests readable and maintainable, define selectors directly within the test where they are used.
 Avoid abstracting selectors into separate files and don't use page objects.
 The test should be easy to understand and readable as an article, after which you know what it does and don't have more questions than answers.

 7. **Helpers and fixtures**: \
    Extend Playwright with custom functionality only when the abstracted thing is generic enough.
    - Good examples: cleanup of resources before and after a test, navigation to your app with auto retrying, locating a row in a table.
    - Bad examples: page objects, clicking on a button, filling in a form (that's the core of the test, if you want to use that for setting up the test environment use the API).

-8. **Use the built-in Playwright auto-waiting functionality and not sleep:**
+8. **Use the built-in Playwright auto-waiting functionality and not sleep:** \
-   Playwright provides [auto-waiting](https://playwright.dev/docs/actionability) for actions inside tests (ex.: clicking a button is an action).
-That performs a range of actionability checks on the elements before making actions to ensure these actions behave as expected.
+   Playwright provides [auto-waiting](https://playwright.dev/docs/actionability) for actions inside tests (e.g. clicking a button is an action).
+These perform a range of actionability checks on the elements before making actions to ensure these actions behave as expected.
    This eliminates the need to use manual wait or sleep statements that make tests flaky and slow.

 9. **Describe tests**:

-   - Use clear, descriptive test names that explain what you're testing.
+   - Use clear descriptive test names that explain what you're testing.
-   - Group tests in describes if they relate to the overarching feature.
+   - Group tests in describe blocks if they relate to the overarching feature.
    - Use steps to describe what the test does in more detail, these show up in the test report.
    - Don't use comments to describe the test, as they will not be visible in the report (only use them if you need to explain the code further, not the test).